NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          Note that a storm window is not allowed for a skylight with U-factor lower than 0.45.

   .. [#] AttachedToRoof must reference a ``Roof``.
+  .. [#] AttachedToFloor must reference a ``Floor``.
+  .. [#] AttachedToFloor required if the attached roof is not adjacent to conditioned space (i.e., there is a skylight shaft).
   .. [#] If extension/Curb is provided, additional inputs are described in :ref:`skylight_curb`.
   .. [#] If extension/Shaft is provided, additional inputs are described in :ref:`skylight_shaft`.
+         The skylight shaft will be modeled similar to an attic knee wall.

 UFactor/SHGC Lookup
 ~~~~~~~~~~~~~~~~~~~